Tanvir000Tonoy/PHP-2025/README.md

 ![Riyad](./php.webp)

 PHP may not be my preferred language, but it has a rich legacy.
 Considering the requirements of my web technology project, I thought it would be an excellent opportunity to explore it during this prime time.
 Trying it out now will likely benefit me in the future.
-Additionally, Riyad will be accompanying me, so it will be a fun milestone to achieve.
+Additionally, my friends are going to accompany me, so it will be a fun milestone to achieve.

  HOW WE WILL LEARNING :